Sylvan820/Sylvan820/README.md

  <!-- About section -->

 ---
-- ✨ I'm a third-year joint PhD. student at USTC and Shanghai AI Lab.
+- ✨ I'm a 4-year joint PhD. student at USTC and Shanghai AI Lab.
 I passionate about **effective and efficient inference** for AIGC.
 - 🔭 I’m currently working on **speculative decoding**, a promising technique for acclerating LLM inference.
 - 🌱 I’m currently learning some techniques for better inference performance.
 - 👯 I’m looking to collaborate on relative topics, mainly about inference techniques.